jhallen/joes-sandbox/editor-perf/readme.md

 moved the cursor around a little.

 Jed is not in this test because it can not highlight XML.

+Atom does not seem to highlight large XML files until you "split down" to open a second windows onto the file.

 ## Simple Search and Replace